Gossamer-React/Lucid/README.md

 Lucid is a Chrome Developer Tool designed to help developers debug their React-GraphQL applications.
-- Visualize the component hierarchy of your React application
+- Visualize the component hierarchy, state/props data and state changes of your React application
-- See your GraphQL schema, queries, and mutations
+- See your GraphQL schema, queries, and mutations in real-time

-**IMPORTANT:**  Lucid is in *BETA* mode and works best for React v16+ local projects in development environments.

 ## Underlying Technology
 ### React Tab